 So it is with a little bit of angst that I begun 2018 knowing if I want to travel I was going to have to make some solo trips.
 The good news was that Mr Tin Box is still very much on the scene – I can’t get rid of him that easily.
 But his job in the Royal Navy has been taking him away a lot more.

 I could sit at home an pine, but frankly, that would be dull.
 So instead I went travelling alone with our girls (aged five and three).
 In an effort to prepare myself I asked some solo travel experts for tips on how they travel with kids.

 “It’s intense.
 There will be moments when you feel frazzled, when your patience is shorter than with someone else alongside but there are far more moments when you’re creating these wonderful bonds and having this fabulous time together.” – Cathy, Mummytravels.

 Gulp!
 Thanks Cathy – terror and pressure in two sentences.
 Here’s some more excellent advice on travelling alone with kids:

-Solo travel experts share tips for travelling alone with kids
+Solo travel experts on travelling alone with a child

 Penny from Parentshaped:

 “Talk through each stage of the journey/holiday with them as it unfolds and clarify your expectations.
 I learnt this as a teacher on school trips but I forget it all the time when travelling as a whole family.
 It really comes into its own when outnumbered!
 Also masses of praise and giving lots of little responsibilities to keep them busy and involved.
 When all else fails tablet and earplugs!”.

 Read more of Penny’s tips about making family car travel easier.